 When it comes to investing, overconfidence causes investors to exaggerate their ability to predict future events.
 They are quick to use past data, and to think they have above-average abilities that enable them to predict market movements into the future.

 Popular books, like Carl Richard's "The Behavior Gap," also do a great job of explaining the behavioral decisions that lead to the large gap between market returns and actual investor returns.
 Despite the research and education, the gap continues.
 So what can you do to avoid the fate of the average investor?

 One of the best things you can do to protect yourself from your own natural tendency to make emotional decisions is to seek professional help and hire a financial advisor.
 If so, use a disciplined screening process to find the right advisor for you.

 An advisor can serve as an intermediary between you and your emotions.
 If you are going to manage your own investments, you'll need your own way to keep your emotions out of the buy/sell process.
 Consider using the four tips below to make smarter decisions.

-- Do nothing.
 A conscious and thoughtful decision to do nothing is still a form of action.
 Have your financial goals changed?
 If your portfolio was built around your long-term goals (as it should be), a short-term change in markets shouldn't matter.

-- Your money is like a bar of soap.
 To quote Gene Fama Jr., a famed economist, “Your money is like a bar of soap.
 The more you handle it, the less you’ll have.”

-Just as you wouldn’t run out and put a for sale sign on your home when the housing market turns south, don’t be rash to sell equities when the stock market goes through a bear market cycle.
+Just as you wouldn’t run out and put a for-sale sign on your home when the housing market turns south, don’t rush to sell equities when the stock market goes through a bear market cycle.
 Wait it out.

 A disciplined approach to investing delivers higher market returns.
 Yeah, it’s boring; but it works.
 If you don't have discipline, you probably shouldn't be managing your own investments.